Vacheron Constantin 57260: The Most Complicated Watch!

 - Alarm power-reserve indicator

-- Alarm mechanism and Carillon striking system are coupled together
+- An alarm mechanism and Carillon striking system are coupled together

 - Alarm striking with the choice of Petite Sonnerie or Grande Sonnerie